Clifford Ball (aviation): Expanding aviation

 In January after the passing of what became known as the Kelly Airmail Act, Pittsburgh Postmaster George W Gosser recommended PMA as the best local field to use as a feeder line for receiving and shipping the US Mail.
-As president of PMA, Cliff went on a tour of the Airports along the transcontinental Airmail route to inspect aircraft, equipment and best practices to bring back for use at PMA.
-During this trip Cliff visited the Swallow Airplane Company in Wichita, Kansas to inspect a new fleet of Air Mail planes being produced.
-In preparation for bidding on one of the air mail routes Cliff founded the "Skyline Transport Company" (STC), better known as "Clifford Ball, Inc", and submitted a bid on March 25 for Contract Air Mail route 11 (CAM-11) to fly Airmail between Pittsburgh, PA and Cleveland, OH.
-Late in March the Postal Authorities notified Cliff they would visit PMA to inspect the facility prior to any contract being awarded.
-Cliff continued searching for ways to bring business into the Airport and in January he was able to convince the Swallow Airplane Co to build an assembly plant at the Airport.
+As president of PMA, Ball went on a tour of the Airports along the transcontinental Airmail route to inspect aircraft, equipment and best practices to bring back for use at PMA.
+During this trip Ball visited the Swallow Airplane Company in Wichita, Kansas, to inspect a new fleet of Air Mail planes being produced.
+In preparation for bidding on one of the air mail routes Ball founded the "Skyline Transport Company" (STC), better known as "Clifford Ball, Inc", and submitted a bid on March 25 for Contract Air Mail route 11 (CAM-11) to fly Airmail between Pittsburgh, PA and Cleveland, OH.
+Late in March the Postal Authorities notified Ball they would visit PMA to inspect the facility prior to any contract being awarded.
+Ball continued searching for ways to bring business into the Airport and in January he was able to convince the Swallow Airplane Co to build an assembly plant at the Airport.
 Immediately they began shipping airplane parts to be assembled at PMA.
-Some planes were assembled and Cliff acted as a local distributor and salesman for the new Swallow aircraft selling a few planes while waiting for the new plant to be built.
+Some planes were assembled and Ball acted as a local distributor and salesman for the new Swallow aircraft selling a few planes while waiting for the new plant to be built.
 However the plant never materialized.
-On March 27, 1926 STC won the bid for CAM 11 and was awarded the Government Contract starting on May 1.
-Cliff was the only bidder on the route and planned to begin operations on July 1 with three Swallow Aircraft.
+On March 27, 1926, STC won the bid for CAM 11 and was awarded the Government Contract starting on May 1.
+Ball was the only bidder on the route and planned to begin operations on July 1 with three Swallow Aircraft.

-Cliff had flown over 100 hours but the contract from his bondman for STC stated he could not fly for five years.
-PMA "informally" opened to the public on June 19, 1926 with a free exhibition of acrobatic flying by the air mail pilots.
+Ball had flown over 100 hours but the contract from his bondman for STC stated he could not fly for five years.
+PMA "informally" opened to the public on June 19, 1926, with a free exhibition of acrobatic flying by the air mail pilots.
 The airmail service official opening was delayed by a Government requirement for heavier planes.
-PMA "officially" opened to the public on July 20, 1926 by holding an Air Circus with 10 stunt fliers to entertain the crowds with acrobatic maneuvers, altitude flights and races.
-Cliff announced that this will be the Headquarters of the Pittsburgh-Cleveland Air Mail service slated to start in about 2 months after acquiring appropriate planes.
+PMA "officially" opened to the public on July 20, 1926, by holding an Air Circus with 10 stunt fliers to entertain the crowds with acrobatic maneuvers, altitude flights and races.
+Ball announced that this will be the Headquarters of the Pittsburgh-Cleveland Air Mail service slated to start in about 2 months after acquiring appropriate planes.

-On May 31, 1928 PMA hosted the National Elimination Balloon Races with more than 150,000 people in attendance.
+On May 31, 1928, PMA hosted the National Elimination Balloon Races with more than 150,000 people in attendance.
 The added seats for the event were widely used on future weekends and holidays for people to sit and watch the airport activities.
 It was around this time that the first requirements of the physical exam for a pilot license, even for students, were created.
 Pilots across the state begin bringing their damaged planes to Bettis for repairs due to the growing reputation of PMA.